-In this post we will see how to set up our Raspberry Pi to connect via Wifi either through the graphical interface or through the command console.
+In this post, we are going to see how to configure our Raspberry Pi to connect via WiFi, either through the graphical interface or via the command console.

-Connecting the Raspberry Pi via LAN is useful in many cases, but logically having Wifi will allow us a freedom when working with it, installing it in our projects, or using it in IoT applications.
+Connecting a Raspberry Pi via LAN is useful in many cases, but logically having WiFi will give us freedom when working with it, installing it in our projects, or using it in IoT applications.

-In the early versions of Raspbian, setting up Wifi could be a headache.
-But in the modern versions, the process has been greatly simplified and it is currently very easy both through GUI and Terminal.
+In the early versions of Raspbian, configuring WiFi could be a headache.
+But in modern versions the process has been greatly simplified and it is now really easy both via GUI and Terminal.

 What hardware do we need?

-If we are talking about a Raspberry Pi 3 or 3+, or Zero W, you are in luck.
-These models have integrated Wifi so we won’t need any additional components and we have the guarantee that it will work correctly.
+If we are talking about a Raspberry Pi 3 or 3+, or Zero W, you’re in luck.
+These models have integrated WiFi, so we won’t need any additional components and we have the guarantee that it will work correctly.

-In the rest of the models we will have to use a USB adapter (USB dongle).
-Fortunately, they are a very cheap device that we can find for 1-2€ in international sellers on AliExpress or eBay.
+In the rest of the models we will need to use a USB adapter (USB dongle).
+Fortunately, it is a very cheap device that can be found for 1-2€ from international sellers on AliExpress or eBay.

-However, not all USB Wifi adapters are compatible with Raspberry Pi.
-Although in recent times there have been important improvements and most of them are compatible, it is advisable to check the compatibility before purchasing.
-In case of doubt, go for the safe option and choose one that specifically indicates that it is compatible.
+However, not all USB WiFi adapters are compatible with Raspberry Pi.
+Although significant improvements have been made recently and most are compatible, it’s a good idea to check compatibility before purchasing.
+In case of doubt, play it safe and choose one that specifically states it is compatible.

-If you have access to the graphical interface on the Raspberry Pi, either with a keyboard, mouse, and monitor or through VPN, in the latest versions of Raspbian setting up Wifi is very simple.
+If you have access to the Raspberry Pi’s graphical interface, either with a keyboard, mouse, and monitor or via VPN, in the latest versions of Raspbian configuring WiFi is very easy.

-In the upper right corner, we have a Wifi icon.
-We simply have to click on it and select “Turn on Wifi”.
-Now, in the list of available networks, we select the Wifi we want and click on it to connect.
+In the top right corner, we have a WiFi icon.
+We simply have to click it and select “Turn on WiFi”.
+Now, in the list of available networks, we select the WiFi we want and click on it to connect.

-That’s how simple it is!
-Now we can browse and access our Raspberry Pi via Wifi.
+That simple!
+We can now browse and access our Raspberry Pi via WiFi.

-If we do not have access to the graphical interface, for example because we access via SSH, it is always possible to configure Wifi through the command console.
+If we don’t have access to the graphical interface, for example because we access via SSH, it is always possible to configure WiFi through the command console.

-Setting up Wifi through the command console is terribly useful and frequent, as in many cases we do not want to use the graphical interface at all.
+Configuring WiFi through the command console is terribly useful and frequent, as in many cases we don’t want to use the graphical interface at all.

-It is even possible to preconfigure Wifi when installing the operating system, and leave it ready to be accessed via SSH or VPN, without ever having connected a keyboard or a monitor.
+It is even possible to pre-configure WiFi when installing the operating system, and leave it ready to be accessed via SSH or VPN, without ever having connected a keyboard or monitor.
 We will see this in a post, later on.

 Once we know the network and password we want to connect to, we must edit the file /etc/wpa_supplicant/wpa_supplicant.conf